mh-Robotics/jimmbot_middleware/can_esp32/README.md

 ## motor_controller_ros_esp32

-This code subscribes to `/esp32/command/can_msg_array`, the ESP32 will transmit can messages, receive the feedback and publish on `/esp32/feedback/can_msg_array`
+This code subscribes to `/esp32/command/can_msg`, the ESP32 will transmit can messages, receive the feedback and publish on `/esp32/feedback/can_msg`
-The data received from Can as Feedback will be published on `/esp32/feedback/can_msg_array` The data published to `/esp32/command/can_msg_array` from the main computer, will be subscribed from ESP32 and transmitted into CanNetwork
+The data received from Can as Feedback will be published on `/esp32/feedback/can_msg`.
+The ID that will be received are only the ID's of the feedback messages from the wheels 4->7.
+The data published to `/esp32/command/can_msg` from the main computer, will be subscribed from ESP32 and transmitted into CanNetwork

 ### Build and Flash